excid3/tailwindcss-stimulus-components/docs/slideover.md

 ### Options

-`data-modal-open-value` may be set to `true` to open modal on connect.
+`data-slideover-open-value` may be set to `true` to open slideover on connect.